Shoulder & Elbow Surgical Education

 We specialize in all forms of shoulder surgery - from arthroscopic surgery to total shoulder replacement.
 We can also do what's called a reverse total shoulder replacement.
 Though a limited number of patients would need such a procedure, very few surgeons around the country are qualified to perform this surgery.
 We also perform complex operations such as tendon transfers and reconstructions.

-Dr. Spencer and Dr. Robert Ivy specialize in elbow surgery.
+Dr. Spencer, Dr. Dantzker, and Dr. Robert Ivy specialize in elbow surgery.
 This includes tendon and ligament repair and reconstruction, such as the Tommy John procedure.
 We also perform elbow replacements and revisions as well as elbow arthroscopy.

 Our group is actively involved in research at the local and national level.
 This includes biomechanical and clinical studies.
 A patient’s permission must be obtained prior to inclusion in any study.
 Patient participation is certainly encouraged to advance the treatment of shoulder and elbow disorders.